xavierchia/xavierchia.github.io/_posts/2023-06-24-doing-game.md

 Move fast and break things or move slow and get it right?

+Do strategic idea safaris or just start building something?

 Niche down or go broad?

 Focus on the hottest new distribution channel or stick to lindy channels?